Kawasaki disease

 After the first treatment

 Once the fever goes down, a child might need to take low-dose aspirin for at least six weeks.
-This can be longer if a there are problems with the heart artery.
+This can be longer if there are issues with the heart arteries.
 Aspirin helps prevent blood clotting.

-With treatment, a child might start to improve soon after one gamma globulin treatment.
-Without treatment, Kawasaki disease lasts about 12 days.
-However, heart problems might last longer.
+A child might start to improve soon after one gamma globulin treatment.
+Without treatment, the symptoms of Kawasaki disease last about 12 days.
+But heart complications might last longer.

-If your child has any signs of heart problems, the healthcare professional might suggest follow-up tests to check your child's heart health.
-Tests are often done 6 to 8 weeks after the illness began, and then again after six months.
+If your child has any signs of heart conditions, the healthcare professional might suggest follow-up tests to check your child's heart health.
+Often, tests are done within one week after diagnosis, again 6 to 8 weeks after the illness began, and then again after six months or a year depending on the damage to the heart arteries.

-If heart problems keep on, your child might be sent to a specialist who treats heart disease in children, called a pediatric cardiologist.
+If heart issues last, your child might see a doctor called a pediatric cardiologist.
+This type of doctor treats heart disease in children.
 Treatment for heart issues linked to Kawasaki disease depends on the type of heart condition.

 Coping and support

-Find out all you can about Kawasaki disease so that you can make good choices with your child's healthcare team about treatment.
+Find out all you can about Kawasaki disease so that you can help make choices about treatment with your child's healthcare team.

-Most often, children who have been treated for Kawasaki get well fast and return to their usual activities.
-If your child's heart has been affected, talk to the pediatric cardiologist about whether you need to restrict your child's activities.
+Most often, children who have been treated for Kawasaki disease get well within a few weeks and return to their usual activities.
+If your child's heart has been affected, talk with the pediatric cardiologist about whether you need to limit your child's activities.

 Preparing for an appointment